strvcom/heimdall/readme.md

   didReceiveForcequit() {
     // This is a synchronous method call.
 Running async I/O operations is not guaranteed to work.
   },

+  /**
+   * This optional method will be used by Heimdall when one of the Delegate's methods throws an
+   * error.
+Heimdall logs these errors to the stderr output stream but if you implement this method,
+   * it will let you log the error using your logging solution of choice.
+   *
+   * The log should be synchronous as the process will be terminated in the next event loop.
+   */
+  logError(err) {
+    pino.error({ err }, 'heimdall received error')
+  }
 })
 ```